 Becoming a Trainer at OKC

 Club members who want to lead classes must apply to the club's board of directors, and meet numerous criteria to be allowed to offer classes at our facility.
-Each instructor is highly active in our club affairs and activities, and has demonstrate not only proficiency, research, and ample training in their course topics, but also the ability to communicate this knowledge to their students and their dogs.
-Our own members make up a significant portion of our class rosters - so you know that we trust our own dogs to with our fellow Instructor-Members!
-Additionally, we maintain an active training committee, who shadows classes, provide instructor feedback, and share resources for continuing instructor education.
+Each instructor is highly active in our club affairs and activities, and has demonstrated not only proficiency, research, and ample training in their course topics, but also the ability to communicate this knowledge to their students and their dogs.
+Our own members make up a significant portion of our class rosters - so you know that we trust our fellow Instructor-Members!
+Additionally, we maintain an active training committee who shadows classes, provide instructor feedback, and share resources for continuing instructor education.

 Most of our instructors are avid competitors and exhibitors in multiple dog sports with countless titles awarded to their dogs.
 And whether you have a puppy or a senior, a purebred or an All-American dog, or if this is your first dog or 10th - all of our instructors welcome you to come try a new activity with your canine best friend.

 Photo Release, Liability Waiver Info

 Olean Kennel Club requires all class participants to acknowledge the inherent risks of dog training and group classes.
 Our priority is for everyone to have a safe and fun class experience.
 Please be sure to review our COVID Mitigation Protocols and Hold Harmless (Liability) Waiver, which require your signature (check box approval) as the last step before you submit your class registration form.

 Please also consider approving the Photo Release form, which allows us to post your dog's photo on our social media pages and/or website to celebrate your successes in class!

 We encourage you to save a copy of these waivers in your records (Click here for pdf).
 Your instructor may have additional waivers or class policies for you to review and sign.
 Contact your instructor if you have any questions about the club's policies and they will put you in touch with club leadership if need be.